Lucqqq/IT-docs/Docker/Docker.md

 # Docker

-A way to containerise different services.
-Is mainly used on [[Linux]].
+A way to containerize different services.
+It is mainly used on [[Linux]].

-## Curently deployed containers:
+## Currently, deployed containers:
 - [[Authelia]]
 - [[Endlessh]]
 - [[Filebrowser]]